Gregor-Mendel-Institute/SNPmatch/README.md

 #to identify the windows matching to each parent in a hybrid
 ```

 These scripts are implemented based on the *A. thaliana* genome sizes.
-But the global variable in csmatch [script](https://github.com/Gregor-Mendel-Institute/SNPmatch/blob/master/snpmatch/core/csmatch.py#L19) can be modified to the corresponding genome sizes.
+But please change `--genome` option by providing JSON file [generated](### Database files) while working with other genomes.

 ### Output files for cross
 We have three output files for the cross match in SNPmatch